 Directors, officers and employees shall report, in person or in writing, any known or suspected violations of laws, governmental regulations or this Code to the Corporation’s Audit Committee.
-The Corporation will adopt policies to prevent any retaliation against a director, officer or employee who acts in good faith in reporting any such violation.
+The Corporation has adopted a whistleblower policy to prevent any retaliation against a director, officer or employee who acts in good faith in reporting any such violation.
 Corporate personnel may, if they prefer, make such a report anonymously.

 Advice with Respect to the Policy

 Directors and officers, and employees should direct their questions to the Chief Executive Officer or the Chairman of the Audit Committee.